alexchao/alexchao.github.io/content/posts/how-i-became-conversational-in-chinese.md

 # The Grand Gesture

 To study Chinese, I made the decision to leave my job and put my career on pause so that I could move to Taiwan and enroll in a formal, university-run language program.
-At the time, I was 30, with roughly 8 years of experience behind me as a software engineer.
+At the time, I was 30, with roughly 8 years of experience as a software engineer.
 With a year and a half of formal study and some months bookending my time abroad to move and get settled, it would be a full two years before I would start working again.

 I later came to understand that this hiatus was not without its costs, both to my career and my personal life.
 On the career side, being completely absent from the tech industry for two years amounted to [falling out of touch with the scene].
 In my personal life, friendships waned as people with whom I regularly shared experiences were suddenly separated by an ocean and several timezones.
 They went on about their lives, as did I.